matthoffner/gcs-to-bigquery/README.md

-gcs-to-bigquery-cloudfunction
+# gcs-to-bigquery-cloudfunction

 Cloud function for updating a BigQuery table with a Google Cloud Storage bucket change.
-Since its so generic I've put everything into environment variables:

 ```sh
 gcloud functions deploy cloudStorageToBigQuery \